w3c/ift-encoder/docs/experimental/closure_glyph_segmentation.md

 The approach laid out in this document is just one possible approach to solving the problem.
-This document aims primarily to describe how the prototype implementation in [closure_glyph_segmenter.cc](../ift/encoder/closure_glyph_segmenter.cc) functions, and is not intended to present a the final (or only) solution to the problem.
+This document aims primarily to describe how the prototype implementation in [closure_glyph_segmenter.cc](../ift/encoder/closure_glyph_segmenter.cc) functions, and is not intended to present the final (or only) solution to the problem.
 There are several unsolved problems and remaining areas for development in this particular approach:

 * Input segmentation generation: selecting good quality input code point segmentations is critically